 Binance was launched in 2017, but in summer 2019, they barred US-based users from its global exchange for regulatory grounds.
-In order to continue serving American customers, Binance.US opened a separate, smaller exchange called Binance.US in fall of 2019.
-Binance US allows fiat deposits unlike the main Binance platform that has no such feature (we don’t count Binance Jersey as the part of the main platform).
+In order to continue serving American customers, Binance.US opened a separate, smaller exchange called Binance.US in the fall of 2019.
+Binance US allows fiat deposits unlike what the main Binance platform offered at the time.
+Later on, Binance added fiat gateways to their main platform as well.

 Standard Binance trading fees are 0.1%, but by using Binance native token BNB, you can make considerable reduction to the fees, currently 25% less if you check the option to pay fees in BNB (instead of paying them in the coin you are buying).

 |Credit card purchase||The higher of either 3.5% or US$10|